niwee-productions/docs/versioned_docs/version-3.0.0/cli/commands/help.md

 nwi help [options]
 ```

-`ionic build` will show you all of the available commands in the cli.
+`niwee build` will show you all of the available commands in the cli.

 ## Examples